The difference between studying in China and Ireland

 Educational style and structure varies from teacher to teacher, state to state, and inevitably from country to country.
 Undoubtedly there are lots of differences between studying in Ireland and China due to fundamental realities of two countries and unique education system in China.
 I’ve been in Ireland for two years and in these two years, almost every lecturer and every Chinese student I meet are interested in these differences.

-The first day I entered the classroom at the Institute of Technology Tallaght, I saw students worked to different versions of the timetable.
+The first day I entered the classroom at TU Dublin Tallaght Campus (formerly IT Tallaght), I saw students worked to different versions of the timetable.
 I was puzzled!
 Then I realised that our class is separated into many groups.
-In my college, IT Tallaght, the classroom sizes are small and lecturers’ typically teach a maximum of 20 students, whereas, in China, teachers are always responsible for anywhere between 30 to 50 students.
+In my college, the classroom sizes are small and lecturers’ typically teach a maximum of 20 students, whereas, in China, teachers are always responsible for anywhere between 30 to 50 students.
 As a result, and due to a smaller class size, the lecturer’s focus can be on individuals with an emphasis on ‘one-on-one’ student development.
 In addition, breaking a class into groups can make a personal schedule more flexible.
 For example, if you work part-time or are undertaking an internship during the academic year and are unable to attend your group class, you may have an option to attend the class tomorrow with another group.
 If you study in China, unfortunately, you will fall behind.
 The system in Irish colleges benefits students a lot and is very much student-centred.

 Get the grades